Answers to Frequently Asked Questions

 1. What are my yearly assessments and when are they due?

 The Waterford Homeowners Association assessment for 2018 has been set at $1,212.

 The assessment may be paid quarterly or annually:

-Coupon Books: Coupon books containing four quarterly coupons have already been mailed to all owners to the address on file with the Association.
-While most HOA members receive these in the mail without incident, please contact the Property Manager at (703) 938-8761 or [email protected] if you have not received your coupon booklet.
+Coupon Books: Coupon books containing four quarterly coupons will be mailed in December to all owners to the address on file with the Association.
+While most HOA members receive these in the mail without incident, please contact the Property Manager at (703) 938-8761 or [email protected] if you have not received your coupon booklet by December 15, 2017.
 Additionally, please mark the quarterly due dates on your calendar, as failure to receive the booklet is not an acceptable reason for a waiver of the late charge.

 After a 30-day grace period from the due dates listed above, interest at the rate of 6% per annum is added to overdue accounts and continues to accrue until paid.
 After 60-days, a 5% late charge is added.

 On-line payment options: If paying by mail, please use the coupons and envelopes provided.
 Note that the mailing address for payments: Waterford HOA; c/o POA Management, P. O. Box 105007, Atlanta, GA 30348-5007.
 Payments received at the Vienna Post Office or the Management Office cannot be processed and will be returned to sender.
 All other correspondence may still be sent to P.O.
 Box 1305, Vienna, VA 22183.